 - 4 Getting to/Around Piraeus

-At first glance, I admit that Piraeus is something of a chaotic, intimidating beast.
-The narrow streets filled with ramshackle buildings and laden with graffiti do not exactly exude the same kind of beauty and atmosphere as the islands of the Cyclades or the Saronic Gulf do.
-That said, Piraeus does have a certain je ne sais quoi about it.
+At first glance, Piraeus is something of a chaotic, intimidating beast.
+The narrow streets here are filled with ramshackle buildings and laden with graffiti.

-I am not necessarily saying that you need to bump Piraeus right up to the top of your Athenian itinerary.
-If you do find yourself in Piraeus though – whether because you have time to kill while waiting for a boat to the islands, or because you find a cheap hotel deal there, you deserve to spend your time in Piraeus experiencing the best restaurants and coffee hangouts like a local.
+However, if you do find yourself in Piraeus – whether because you have time to kill while waiting for a boat to the islands, or because you find a cheap hotel deal there, you may be pleasantly surprised.
+You deserve to spend your time in Piraeus experiencing the best restaurants and coffee hangouts like a local.

 Stroll Around Marina Zea (Pasalimani)

 Marina Zea is perhaps the most elegant place in Piraeus.
-Dating back hundreds of years, the marina once harboured warships.
+It dates back hundreds of years and in fact, this marina once harboured warships.
 Today Zea accommodates luxury yachts.

 The restaurants and bars that border Marina Zea are every bit as glamorous as you would imagine for a yachting location.
-“Pisina” is one spot that is well worth stopping by and features elegant outdoor seating with a pool and sea views.
+“Pisina” is one spot that is well worth stopping by.
+It features elegant outdoor seating with a pool and sea views.

 Wander the Streets of the Peaceful Kastella Neighbourhood

-As far as quintessentially Greek neighbourhoods go, Kastella is about as traditional as it gets.
+Kastella is about as quintessentially Greek as it gets.
 The port of Mikrolimano marks your arrival at Kastella.
 As you follow the narrow streets that twist and turn uphill, you bypass neoclassical mansions and beautiful pastel-coloured buildings.